Registered Nurse (RN) Salary in the US

 1. Certified Registered Nurse Anesthetist (CRNA)

-CRNAs are skilled professionals that prepare and administer anesthesia to patients.
+Certified Registered Nurse Anesthetist (CRNAs) are skilled professionals that prepare and administer anesthesia to patients.
 They work in collaboration with anesthesiologists, dentists, surgeons, and other healthcare professionals.
+They are considered as the highest paid nurses.

 Salary: Certified Registered Nurse Anesthetists earned on average in the USA $167.950 per year in 2018.
 In 2019, the annual wage was $174.790.
 Salary.com reports that CRNAs reported $218.200 on average as of June 2020.